 ███████ ███ ████████ █████ █ ██████ ███ ████ █ ██████ █████ ██ ████████ ███████ ███ ██████ ██ ████ ████ ████ ██ ██████ ███ ███ ████ ██████ ███████ ██ ███ ██ ███████ ███ ██████████ ██ ███ ████ ████ █████████ ███ ███████████ ███ █████ ███████

-Debbie argues that pain protocols, which are used when operating on animals, are unnecessary for humans.
+Debbie disagrees: she concludes that pain protocols are unnecessary for humans.
 This is because, unlike animals, humans can be told how much pain to expect and simply choose whether or not to undergo the surgery.
+Debbie undermines Carl's analogy between humans and animals by highlighting a relevant difference: humans can communicate and make informed decisions.

-Debbie assumes that humans can always choose whether or not to undergo a surgery, which seems to neglect essential surgeries or surgeries on people who can’t make choices for themselves.
-Debbie also assumes that pain protocols don't offer a significant benefit even when someone can choose whether to undergo a surgery.
+However, Debbie's response is based on some notable assumptions.
+She assumes that humans can always choose whether or not to undergo a surgery, which overlooks essential surgeries or surgeries on people who can’t make choices for themselves.
+Debbie also assumes that pain protocols don't offer a significant benefit even when someone can choose whether to have surgery.

 Which one of the following, ██ █████ ████ █████████ ███████ ███ ████████ ████ ██ ██████ ██ ████████ ██ ██████ █████████